-Lines 5a and 5b-Net Section 1231 Gain (Loss) (Other Than Due to Casualty or Theft)
+Line 5-Net Section 1231 Gain (Loss) (Other Than Due to Casualty or Theft)

-Enter on line 5a the 28% rate gain or loss (excluding net gain or loss from involuntary conversions due to casualty or theft) from Form 4797, line 7, column (h).
-Enter on line 5b the total net section 1231 gain or loss (excluding net gain from involuntary conversions due to casualty or theft) from Form 4797, line 7, column (g).
+Enter the net section 1231 gain (loss) (excluding net gain from involuntary conversions due to casualty or theft) from Form 4797, line 7, column (g).
 Report net gain or loss from involuntary conversions due to casualty or theft on line 6.

-If the corporation is involved in more than one trade or business or rental activity, see Passive Activity Reporting Requirements on page 8 for details on the information to be reported for each activity.
-If an at-risk activity loss is reported on line 5, see Special Reporting Requirements for At-Risk Activities on page 15.
+If the corporation is involved in more than one trade or business or rental activity, see Passive Activity Reporting Requirements on page 9 for details on the information to be reported for each activity.
+If an at-risk activity loss is reported on line 5, see Special Reporting Requirements for At-Risk Activities on page 17.